Oxfordshire Fire and Rescue Service’s Statement of Assurance 2024-2025

 The way in which we carry out our prevention, protection and response activities is based on our CRMP.
 This CRMP was published in 2022 and is our 4 year plan based on our Strategic Risk Analysis process that identified what risks exist in Oxfordshire that we are required to act upon through various statutory obligations, legislation, and regulations.
 This has now been updated through our ONRA process.

 Our ONRA and CRMP are not static documents but living processes that evolve with the changing needs and developments within our communities and the fire sector.
 To ensure their continued relevance and effectiveness, we produce our service delivery annual plan that incorporates our ONRA findings and CRMP objectives which then defines the annual strategies for each service area of our organisation.
-These annual plans take into account the latest developments in Oxfordshire and the fire sector so we can integrate them into our overall strategy.
+These annual plans consider the latest developments in Oxfordshire and the fire sector so we can integrate them into our overall strategy.

 Operational - Prevention activity

 Our prevention strategy is based around continuing to see a reduction in fires, road traffic collisions and other emergencies attended by OFRS through proactive, targeted prevention work across the county.
 This includes delivering educational programmes, providing advice and supporting visitors, residents and businesses to prevent incidents occurring.
-This year, our we have been carrying out the following activity in line with our prevention strategy in our CRMP:
+This year, we have been carrying out the following activity in line with our prevention strategy in our CRMP:

-Prevention Activity Area | What We Have Done |
+Prevention Activity Area What We Have Done

 Operational - Protection Activity